Simplemux/simplemux/documentation/scenarios.md

 $ ./simplemux -i tun0 -e ens33 -M tcpclient -f -T tun -c 192.168.129.131 -d 2
 ```

-Test if Simplemux is working using this command:
+Test if Simplemux is working using this command in Machine 1:
 ```
 ping 192.168.100.2
 ```